 Second, as a condition precedent to the civilian position, the technician must separately obtain and maintain military membership in a state National Guard.
-Section 709(a) of the FTCA provides that individuals "may be employed as technicians only under regulations prescribed by the Secretary of the relevant military branch."
+Section 709(a) of [Title 32, U.S. Code] provides that individuals "may be employed as technicians only 'under regulations prescribed by the Secretary of the relevant military branch.'"
 Each technician "shall, while so employed, be a member of the National Guard and hold the military grade specified by the secretary concerned for that position."
 A technician must maintain membership in the National Guard or be terminated from the civilian technician position.